 (iii) Fall within a census tract included on Ameren Missouri’s list of eligible low-income census tracts.

 The direct-install measures for individual dwelling units will include programmable thermostats, learning thermostats, low-flow faucet aerators, low-flow showerheads, insulating water-heater pipe wrap, shower start, air sealing, ceiling insulation, furnace clean & checks.
+The Program will also provide incentives to property owners for other eligible natural gas measures such as furnace or boiler upgrades, and water heating equipment upgrades for the property which could be as high as 100% of the installed cost of the measure.

 Program Description: - The Company will co-deliver the Program with Ameren Missouri to achieve synergies and to help eligible customers receive energy savings and bill reductions from both energy sources.
 The Company will enter into an agreement with Ameren Missouri and a program administrator to develop, implement, and maintain all services associated with the Program.
 Participants in selected low-income neighborhoods are limited to the one-time receipt of energy efficiency measures under this program.
 Measures installed pursuant to the Program are not eligible for incentives for similar measures contained in any of the Company’s other energy efficiency programs.
 Measures or non-income qualified customers not covered under this tariff may be eligible for incentives under the Company’s other energy efficiency programs.